-- Minimum and Maximum value represents minimum or maximum of recorded averaged values within selected storage interval.
-Note that min./max. value is not a single period value but an average (0.1 s to 5 s; see chapter General settings / Average interval on page 44). - Minimum (MD) and Maximum (MD) value represents calculation of a MD value with applied thermal function.
+Minimum and Maximum value represents minimum or maximum of recorded averaged values within selected storage interval.
+Note that min./max. value is not a single period value but an average (0.1 s to 5 s; see chapter General settings / Average interval on page 49).

+Minimum (MD) and Maximum (MD) value represents calculation of a MD value with applied thermal function.
 Thermal function time constant is described above (MD Time constant).
 It applies only to recorders A and B.

 - Average value represents calculated average value within selected storage interval. - Actual value represents first momentary value within selected storage interval.

-Note that momentary value is not a single period value but an average (0.1 s to 5 s; see chapter General settings / Average interval on page 44).
-It applies only to recorders C and D. - Minimum and Maximum (Period) values represent min. or max. value within selected storage interval calculated in a single period.
+Note that momentary value is not a single period value but an average (0.1 s to 5 s; see chapter General settings / Average interval on page 49). - Minimum and Maximum (Period) values represent min. or max. value within selected storage interval calculated in a single period.
 This function allows recording of very fast changes.
-It applies only to recorders C and D.

-Conformity of voltage with EN 50160 standard
+Conformity of voltage with EN 50160 standard (only for MC 770)

 The EN 50160 standard deals with voltage characteristics of electricity supplied by public distribution systems.
 It specifies the limits or values of voltage characteristics in normal operation within public low or middle voltage system network.
-Fallowing this definition the MC774 Quality Analyser is adapted for monitoring voltage characteristics of a distribution systems according to EN 50160 standard.
+Following this definition the MC 770 Power Quality Analyzer is adapted for monitoring voltage characteristics of a distribution systems according to EN 50160 standard.
 Together with setting and monitoring software MiQen voltage characteristics can be monitored and weekly reports about power quality are issued.